-The problem with Internet comments is that it's just too easy for bullies and extremists, self-propagandists and spammers to abuse the facility.
-Once upon a time, if you wanted to make your voice heard (even a moderate voice) you had to go out and attend a meeting and face the public, or you had to make the effort to put pen to paper and then post a letter.
-The time taken to do these things meant that you had time to consider your words and think about whether your method of expressing them was appropriate.
-Only more thoughtful members of society would perhaps take that time.
+The problem with Internet comments is that it's just too easy for all bullies and extremists, self-propagandists and spammers to abuse the facility.
+Once upon a time, if you wanted to make your voice heard (even a temperate voice) you had to go out and attend a meeting and face the public, or you had to make the effort to put pen to paper and then post a letter.
+The time taken to do these things meant that you had time to consider your words and think about whether they were appropriate.
+Only the more thoughtful members of society would perhaps take that time.

 Today it's very different.
 Anyone with access to a computer can say what they like without any thought for its merit, or for whom they might offend.
-When it comes to making comments, everyone is equal - but that doesn't just mean that the common man is the equal of those with power; it also means that the idiot or the bully is the equal of those with more thoughtful consideration of their views.
-They can argue without any evidence, without balanced judgement, and without care or consideration for those they attack.
-And they can do all of these things without any repercussion if they can choose - as is very often the case - to remain anonymous.
+When it comes to making comments, everyone is equal - but that doesn't just mean that the common man is the equal of those in positions of power; it also means that the idiot or the bully is the equal of those with considered views.
+They can argue without any evidence, without balanced judgement, and without any care for those they attack.
+And they can do all of these things without any repercussion if they choose, as is very often the case, to remain anonymous.

 As a rule, less than 1% of those who read a page, will leave a comment .
-And on pages which discuss highly controversial issues or people, those who have the strongest views are the most motivated to leave a comment.
-That may be quite reasonable, but of course it also means that the range of feedback is not proportionate to the range of views in society.
-They will often be more extreme than the average view in society.
+And on pages which discuss highly controversial issues or people, those with the strongest opinions are the most motivated to leave a comment.
+That may be quite reasonable, but of course it also means that the range of feedback will not be proportionate to the range of views in society.
+They will almost always be more extreme than the average view in society.
 In addition to this misrepresentation of the true concensus, Internet comments fail the democracy test or any concept of constructive discussion, in many other ways.

-Any site which opens the gates to all communication, also opens the gates to people who are not really interested in the points made, the evidence presented, or any reasonable human interaction.
-Some will insist on having their say even when their point is based upon the flimsiest of knowledge.
-Some will have points they wish to make to the entire world, and they'll insist on making them in a Comments section even if the article is about something entirely different.
-Some will be deliberately provocative and offensive, just because they can be without repercussions.
+Any site which opens the gates to all communication, also opens the gates to people who are not really interested in constructive debate, or indeed any reasonable human interaction.
+Some will insist on having their say even if their point is based upon the flimsiest of knowledge.
+Some will have points they wish to make to the entire world, and they'll make them in a Comments section even if the article is about something entirely different.
+Some will be deliberately provocative and offensive, just because they can be.

-Not only can Comments sections lead to irrelevant or anti-social comments; they can also put off writers of serious and considered intent from contributing either to the feedback or to the writing of any article which tackles sensitive subject matter.
-Every writer will very quickly become aware that writing on certain topics is likely lead to a backlash of hostile vitriol.
+Not only can Comments sections lead to irrelevant or anti-social comments; they can also dissuade authors of serious intent from writing articles which tackle sensitive subject matter or even contributing posts to feedback.
+Every writer quickly becomes aware that writing on certain topics is likely lead to a backlash of hostile vitriol.
 They may consider it just isn't worth the hassle.

-And even when feedback is sincere and constructive, the merit may still be limited.
+And even on those rare occasions when all feedback is sincere and constructive, the merit may still be limited.
 Thousands of people contributing their own slant on a topic means that Comments sections can become a mere list of disjointed ideas.
-Points made - particularly when humour is intended - can be misinterpreted in the absence of visual body-language cues.
-And feedback which contains unattributed evidence may be valueless.
+Points - particularly humorous or ironic points - can be misinterpreted in the absence of visual body-language cues.
+And feedback containing unattributed evidence may be valueless.

 Deindividuation (2) - Crowd Behaviour

-In the blue capsule above I focus on anonymity, and how it can produce the phenomenon of deindividuation.
-But anonymity is not just about remaining unidentified.
-There is also the anonymity of being just one inconspicuous face in the crowd - and crowd behaviour can also lead to deindividuation, as the French sociologist Gustav Le Bon made clear in 1895 in his short treatise 'The Crowd: A Study of the Popular Mind' in which he focused on both anonymity and the disturbing nature of crowds .
+In the blue capsule above I focused on anonymity, and how it can produce the phenomenon of deindividuation.
+But anonymity is not just about remaining unnamed.
+There is also the anonymity of being just one inconspicuous face in the crowd - and crowd behaviour is the other factor which can lead to deindividuation, as the French sociologist Gustav Le Bon made clear in 1895 in his short treatise 'The Crowd: A Study of the Popular Mind' in which he focused on both anonymity and the disturbing nature of crowds .

 The Internet is a modern tool.
-But the ability of a small minority to twist the truth, disrupt civilised behaviour and drag the unthinking along in their wake, is certainly not a modern phenomenon.
+But the ability of a small minority to twist the truth, disrupt civilised behaviour, and drag the unthinking along in their wake, is certainly not a modern phenomenon.
 Terms like 'rabble rouser' and 'lynch mob' have a long and inglorious history, as individuals have sought to turn a crowd away from normal social reason to behave in an anti-social manner.
 And the crowd is often all too willing to be turned.
-Everything from race riots to violent demonstrations and marches, to football crowd abuse and gang violence are encouraged by deindividuation and the anonymity of crowd behaviour.
+Everything from race riots to violent demonstrations, to football crowd abuse and gang violence, are encouraged by deindividuation and the anonymity of crowd behaviour.

 But in the days before the Internet, it required individuals or small groups in the street to bully and coerce others to follow them.
-And it required courage to stand up and expose oneself to potential opposition or to the authority of the law.
+And it required courage for those individuals or groups to stand up and expose themselves to potential opposition or to the authority of the law.
 That's no longer necessary.
-The Internet can be used to say anything however irresponsible.
-It can (and has been) used to organise all of the worst elements of crowd behaviour such as riots and fights, to persecute individuals, and to spread disinformation.
+The Internet can be used to speak the most irresponsible words.
+It can be (and has been) used to organise the worst crowd behaviours such as riots and fights, to persecute individuals, and to spread disinformation.

 Mic Wright, technology writer at 'The Telegraph', says: